discoverydesign/filament-locksmith/README.md

 ### `->friendly()`

 #### Description
 `friendly` is a preloaded generator that creates a user friendly password.
 This password consists of 3 words that are combinred with '-'.
+E.g `time-shelf-bottle`

 ### `->copyable($state)`